Exotically knotted disks and complex curves: The symplectic setting

-\begin{proof}[Proof of Theorem~\ref{thm:symp}] Fix integers $m,n\leq 0$ and let $D,D' \subset B^4$ denote the disks with common boundary $K \subset S^3$ shown in Figure~\ref{fig:new-ascending}.
-We begin with the case $g=0$, i.e.~pairs of smoothly exotic symplectic 2-spheres.
-Our ambient 4-manifold will be the knot trace $X=X_n(K)$ depicted in Figure~\ref{fig:knot-trace}, and the 2-spheres $S,S' \subset X$ are obtained by capping off $D,D' \subset B^4$ with the core of the 2-handle in $X$.
-We first claim that \begin{enumerate} \item [(a)] $D$ and $D'$ are topologically isotopic (rel boundary), and \item [(b)] $D$ and $D'$ can be made symplectic by a smooth isotopy (rel boundary). \end{enumerate}
+\begin{proof}[Proof of Theorem~\ref{thm:symp}] We first prove the theorem in the case $g=0$, i.e.,~pairs of exotic symplectic 2-spheres.
+For $m\leq 0$, let $K$ denote the knot bounding the symplectic disks $D,D' \subset B^4$ constructed in the proof of Theorem~\ref{thm:tbd}.
+Our ambient 4-manifold $X$ will be the knot trace $X_n(K)$ for a choice of integer $n \leq 0$, and the 2-spheres $S,S'\subset X$ are obtained by capping off the disks $D,D' \subset B^4$ with the core of the 2-handle in $X$.

-To prove (a), we note that the disks $D,D' \subset B^4$ are ribbon, hence it suffices to show that their complements have infinite cyclic fundamental group, at which point the claim follows from Theorem~\ref{thm:iso}.
-We find handle diagrams for the disk exteriors using the recipe from \cite{GompfStipsicz4} in Figures~\ref{fig:exterior-D} and \ref{fig:exterior-Dprime}, then compute their fundamental groups:

-To prove (b), we first note that Figure~\ref{fig:new-ascending} presents each disk $D,D' \subset B^4$ using a sequence of the moves from Lemma~\ref{lem:build} and Figure~\ref{fig:moves}, hence each disk is smoothly isotopic (rel boundary) to a symplectic disk in $(B^4,\omega_\st)$.

-Building on the list of claims above, we will show that \begin{enumerate} \item [(c)] $S$ and $S'$ are topologically isotopic, \item [(d)] for any integer $n \leq -3$, the 4-manifold $X=X_n(K)$ admits a Weinstein structure with respect to which $S$ and $S'$ are isotopic to symplectic 2-spheres, and \item [(e)] for any \emph{even} integer $n \ll 0$ and either $m=0$ or $m \ll 0$, the exteriors of $S$ and $S'$ are not diffeomorphic, so there is no diffeomorphism of $X$ carrying $S$ to $S'$. \end{enumerate}
+We claim that \begin{enumerate} \item [(a)] $S$ and $S'$ are topologically isotopic, \item [(b)] for any integer $n \leq -3$, the 4-manifold $X=X_n(K)$ admits a convex symplectic structure with respect to which $S$ and $S'$ are symplectic, and \item [(c)] for \emph{even} $n \ll 0$ and either $m=0$ or $m \ll 0$, the exteriors of $S$ and $S'$ are not diffeomorphic, so there is no diffeomorphism of $X$ carrying $S'$ to $S$. \end{enumerate}

-The claim in (c) follows immediately from (a) because $S$ and $S'$ are obtained by capping off $D$ and $D'$ with the core of the 2-handle attached along their common boundary $K$.
+The claim in (a) follows immediately because $S$ and $S'$ are obtained by capping off $D$ and $D'$ with the core of the 2-handle attached along their common boundary $K$.

-To prove (d), we note that $K$ can be realized as the transverse pushoff of a Legendrian knot $L$ with Thurston-Bennequin number $tb(L)=-2$; see Figure~\ref{fig:pushoff}.
-After negative Legendrian stabilization of $L$ (inducing transverse isotopy of $K$), we can ensure $tb(L)-1=n$ for any $n \leq 3$.
-By Lemma~\ref{lem:cap}, $X$ admits a Weinstein structure and the symplectic disks $D,D' \subset B^4$ can be capped off to yield closed symplectic 2-spheres $S,S' \subset X$.
+To prove (b), we note that $K$ can be realized as the (positive) transverse pushoff of a Legendrian knot $L$ with Thurston-Bennequin number $tb(L)=-2$; see Figure~\ref{fig:pushoff}.
+After negative Legendrian stabilization of $L$ (inducing transverse isotopy of $K$), we can ensure $tb(L)-1=n$ for any $n \leq -3$.
+Apply Theorem~\ref{thm:2-h} to produce a weakly convex symplectic structure on $X$ and apply Proposition~\ref{prop:cap} to realize $S$ and $S'$ symplectically.
+The boundary $\partial X = S^3_n(K)$ is a rational homology 3-sphere (because $n \neq 0$), so, by Lemma~\ref{lem:QHS3}, the symplectic structure can be made convex using a deformation supported near $\partial X$.